Malaysian Deaf Sports Association

-Malaysian Deaf Sports Association also simply known as MSDeaf is the national governing body of deaf sports in Malaysia which was formed in 1993.
+Malaysian Deaf Sports Association also simply known as MSDeaf is the national governing body of deaf sports in Malaysia established in 1993.
 It is also affiliated with the Comite International des Sports des Sourds since 1993.
-Despite its establishment in 1993, the sports council got recognition as the Deaf Sports Association of Malaysia from the government of Malaysia under the leadership of Najib Razak in 2018.
+Nevertheless, the association only received recognition from the Malaysian government in 2018.

 On 5 April 2018, the Malaysian government recognised the Malaysian Deaf Sports Association as the sole national federation to deal with the deaf sports after passing the amendment of National Sports Development Act which got approved in the parliament.
-The minister of Ministry of Youth and Sports, Khairy Jamaluddin presented the amendment of the National Sports Development Act to the parliament which was approved on 3 April 2018.
+The then-Minister of Youth and Sports, Khairy Jamaluddin presented the amendment of the National Sports Development Act to the parliament which was approved on 3 April 2018.